Stop! And Think It Over

 "Stop!
 And Think it Over" is a 1967 song written by Sid Tepper and Roy C. Bennett, and performed by Perry Como.

+Overview

 Released as a single, it was the first of three number ones for Como on the Easy Listening chart, spending a single week at the top in June 1967.
 On the Billboard Hot 100, it reached number ninety-two.